 The ADOC formed a WRNA validation committee and prepared a request for proposal to conduct this study.
 Validation of the instrument is a requirement of the settlement agreement (Section III.F.2).
-In October 2018, the ADOC awarded the validation study contract to the

-University of Alabama.
+In October 2018, the ADOC awarded the validation study contract to the University of Alabama.
 Auburn University is partnering with the University of Alabama on this project.
 A contract was finalized in January 2019.

 The University of Alabama and Auburn University obtained Institutional Review Board approval from their respective institutions in October 2019.
 The validation study began on November 1, 2019.
-The validation process includes three separate studies of the: 1) Intake instrument; 2) Reclassification instrument; and 3) Pre-release instrument.
-Each separate study involves: 1) obtaining participant consent; 2) assessing the reliability of the WRNA assessment; 3) data collection; 4) coding the data; and 5) data analysis and reporting.
-In total the target sample size for all aspects of this study is (N=1,500) women.
-The final sample will include 500 in intake, 400 in reclassification, and 600 in pre-release.
+The validation process includes three separate studies of the: 1) Intake Instrument 2) Reclassification Instrument; and 3) Pre-release Instrument.
+The studies of the Intake Instrument and the Pre-release Instrument involve: 1) obtaining participant consent; 2) assessing the reliability of the WRNA assessment; 3) data collection, including infraction and recidivism data as applicable at the milestones of six months, twelve months, and eighteen months.
+4) coding the data; and 5) data analysis and reporting.
+The total target sample size for all aspects of this study is one thousand five hundred women: five hundred in intake, four hundred in reclassification, and six hundred in pre-release.